 Monopods simply hold a camera in place with a single leg.
 You do much of the work, which is why I tend not to get too picky with tripods.
 This AmazonBasics monopod will do just as well as most other options (unless you pay up).
 If you want to get fancy, though, we have a dedicated post of the best monopods you can buy.
 Check it out below.

-A good camera bag will keep your expensive gear protected and readily accessible during a shoot.
+A good camera bag will keep your expensive photography essentials protected and readily accessible during a shoot.
 It’s also a simpler way to keep your equipment organized and stored properly; they usually have dividers and compartments for all your photography gear.

 As for me, I have chosen something in the middle.
-I have been using a Manfrotto Veloce V backpack for about five years, which should tell you I made the right choice.
-While it is starting to look aged, the backpack’s integrity is in great condition and it continues to serve me well.
-I can fit about 5-6 lenses, accessories, a laptop, and a tablet in it, along with either a camera with an attached lens, or two camera bodies.
-It has an outer tripod attaching mechanism, and meets carry-on requirements for flights.
+I have been using a Manfrotto Veloce V backpack for about eight years, which should tell you I made the right choice.
+While it is starting to look aged, the backpack’s integrity is in great condition, and it continues to serve me well.
+I can fit about 5-6 lenses, accessories, a laptop, and a tablet in it, along with either a camera with an attached lens or two camera bodies.
+It has an outer tripod attaching mechanism and meets carry-on requirements for flights.

-I have to say my personal choice would be too big if I was doing more casual shoots, though.
-Since my photography work is usually commercial, I depend on the ability to carry more equipment with me.
+I have to say my personal choice would be too big if I were doing more casual shoots, though.
+Since my photography work is usually commercial, I depend on carrying more equipment with me.
 I would get something lighter otherwise.

-Think Tank is synonymous with quality and widely trusted in the photography community.
+Think Tank is synonymous with quality and is widely trusted in the photography community.
 The Airport Commuter backpack is a complete camera equipment transportation and storage solution.
 The main area features space and dividers to fit multiple cameras, lenses, and flashes.
 In addition, there are compartments for laptops, tablets, accessories, and more.
 It’s also made to meet most international carry-on requirements, so you can keep it close to you when traveling.
-The bag isn’t cheap at $199.75, but owners tend to love it.

 Photography is all about capturing light, but sometimes there isn’t enough of it.
 Learning to use artificial lighting to your advantage is important.
 The trick is to make it look as natural as possible.
 Diffusing is key, as it makes light softer and stops shadows from becoming too harsh.
 This is why studio photographers prefer using large lights with multiple diffusing layers.
 These are usually recommended for controlled environments, though.

 Event photographers tend to rely more on small LED panels and flashes, as they need to stay mobile, and more often shoot in dark conditions and odd lighting.
-If you are shooting outdoors, something like a reflector might do the trick.
+Something like a reflector might do the trick if you are shooting outdoors.
 These are cheap and simply use redirected ambient light to illuminate the subject.

 What kind of light you use will depend on your shooting needs, habits, editing style, and other factors.
-In fact, some of you may want to avoid artificial lighting altogether.
-Astrophotographers have no need for them, and lights can actually ruin their images.
+Some of you may want to avoid artificial lighting altogether.
+Astrophotographers have no need for them, and lights can ruin their images.
 Wildlife photographers can also scare off animals with bright lights.

 Neewer 176 LED Panel

 Neewer is known for making affordable photography products.
 These don’t offer the best quality out there, but their lights work well and can help you produce stunning photos.
-At $32.99, the Neewer 176 LED Panel is a steal.
-It comes with a battery and charger, as well as a couple filters.
+At under $50, the Neewer 176 LED Panel is a steal.
+It comes with a battery and charger, as well as a couple of filters.

 Neewer 700W Octagon Softboxes

 Need more light?
-I have used these ones in the past and they work perfectly.
-The Neewer Octagon Softbox kit comes with a couple softboxes, stands, 700W lights, and a carrying bag.
-All for just $79.99.
+I have used these in the past, and they work perfectly.
+The Neewer Octagon Softbox kit comes with a couple of softboxes, stands, 700W lights, and a carrying bag.
 The octagon shape makes for rounder reflections and more evenly distributed lighting.

 Fovitec LED Panel Kit

-If you can spend more cash on lights, we would highly recommend you upgrade to LED panels.
+If you can spend more cash on photography essentials, we would highly recommend you upgrade to LED panels.
 They don’t heat up the studio, use less electricity, and are much easier to set up.
 Because they can be powered by a V-Type battery and are smaller than traditional softboxes, these can easily become portable lights for on-location shoots.
 Temperature and intensity controls come in handy.
-These cost $309.95 from Amazon.

 Yongnuo YN-560IV Flash

-Flashes from camera manufacturers are very expensive, but there are some good affordable options out there.
-You just need to find them, and the Yongnuo YN-560IV is a great one for just $75.
+Flashes from camera manufacturers are very expensive, but some good affordable options are out there.
+You just need to find the right photography essentials, and the Yongnuo YN-560IV is a great one.
 It supports wireless transmitters, and can save custom settings.
-It will lack some fancy auto features you get with the pricier speedlites, but will serve its purpose while helping you learn the fundamentals of flash photography.
+It will lack some fancy auto features you get with the pricier speedlites, but it will serve its purpose while helping you learn the fundamentals of flash photography.

 Neewer 43-inch 5-in-1 Collapsible Multi-Disc Light Reflector

 Carrying lights around can be inconvenient; they are large, bulky, and more expensive than this Neewer reflector.
 When the sun is up and shining, a reflector can be all you need to light up your subject, reduce shadows, and bring more depth to your images.
-This one is a steal at just $20.62, and it comes with multiple surfaces to work with: Translucent, silver, gold, white, and black.
+This one comes with multiple surfaces to work with: translucent, silver, gold, white, and black.

 Taking a good photo is only half the battle, and I would say editing is just as important, if not more so (depending on the photographer).
 Images are usually perfected in post-processing, making editing programs and apps important photography essentials.
 This is when you can correct any mistakes you have made.
 Cropping, cloning, fixing exposure, correcting white balance, and manipulating colors are only some of the things you can do in post-processing.
-This is why I recommend shooting RAW, as uncompressed RAW files keep more information and grants more editing freedom.
+This is why I recommend shooting RAW, as uncompressed RAW files keep more information and grant more editing freedom.

-Because you can manipulate images to your liking through editing, it is also a great time to imprint your own style into photos.
-Some people prefer darker environments, or deeper colors.
+Because you can manipulate images to your liking through editing, it is also a great time to imprint your style into photos.
+Some people prefer darker environments or deeper colors.
 Others like a hazy effect.
-You can use color theory to induce certain emotions.
+You can use color theory to induce specific emotions.

 Beginners should probably give free apps a try before they spend money on paid software.
-Below I will give you my favorite desktop recommendations, but there are also plenty of free photo editing mobile apps worth your time.
+Below I will provide you with my favorite desktop recommendations, but there are also plenty of free photo editing mobile apps worth your time.

 Gimp is argued to be just as good as Photoshop and other editing software, but it is free.
 I believe it’s not as polished as paid alternatives and has a learning curve.
-It is an amazing program considering it is free, though.
+It is a fantastic program considering it is free, though.
 This is a great tool if you are learning to edit and don’t want to invest money in software yet.